Victorian Certificate of Education: Study scores

-A student who satisfactorily completes units 3/4 of a VCE study is eligible for a study score of between 0 and 50.
+Students will be eligible for a study score of between 0 and 50 if they have completed at least two Graded Assessments, and have satisfactorily completed both units 3/4 of a VCE study.
 Study scores are calculated by VCAA, and indicate a student's performance in relation to all other students who undertook that study.

-Study scores are calculated according to a normal distribution, where the mean is 30 and the standard deviation is 7, with most study scores falling in the range 23 to 37.
+Study scores are calculated by combining the standardised scores for each Graded Assessment with specific percentages, then ranked against all students in the subject according to a normal distribution, where the mean is 30 and the standard deviation is 7, with most study scores falling between 23 and 37.
 For studies with many enrolments (1000 or more), a study score of 40 or more places a student in the top 9% of all students in that subject.

+If a student is ill or affected by other personal circumstances during an external assessment, and whose result is unlikely to be a fair or accurate demonstration of their learning or achievement, they may apply for a derived examination score (DES).
+Long-term illness or other ongoing conditions that have been present over the year are not eligible for a DES.
+Students will need to supply independent evidence to apply for a DES, and will be examined case by case by VCAA.
+The derived score is calculated statistically from the student's other assessments, including school-based assessments, GAT scores, other external assessment scores (if available) and grades provided by the school.

 Scaling

 Scaling is the process that adjusts VCE study scores into ATAR subject scores.
 The Victorian Tertiary Admissions Centre (VTAC) adjusts all VCE study scores to equalise results between studies with stronger cohorts, and those with weaker ones.
 Contrary to common perception, scaling is not based on the difficulty of the subject, as each study score is in fact a ranking.
-The score adjustment ensures that in those subjects where it is easier to overtake the cohort, the score is adjusted downwards, while in those subjects where it is difficult to rank highly, it is moved upwards.
+The score adjustment ensures that in those subjects where it is easier to overtake the cohort, the score is adjusted downward, while in subjects where it is difficult to score highly, it is moved upwards.
+This makes sure obtaining the average score in one study required the same level of achievement as every other study.

+Mathematics subjects and language subjects have additional scaling rules.
+In mathematics subjects (General Mathematics, Mathematical Methods and Specialist Mathematics), all three studies are scaled against each other in addition to being scaled against all other studies, then the higher of the two scaling scores will then be used.
+This is due to mathematics having a distinct hierarchy of studies with varying difficulties, so students studying the harder subjects will not be disadvantaged by the level of difficulty.
+In LOTE (Languages Other Than English) subjects, study scores are adjusted by adding up to five to the initial scaled study score average.
+This adjustment is different for each subject and score, and decreases as the study score moves away from 30.